 Not just the job ads, or recruiter's salary, when a new employee quits, others need to pick up the pace, which can drain the organization's energy, time, and resources.
 According to SHRM, companies that invest in standardized onboarding procedures can lead to 50% great productivity.

-These stats will help you look at new hires from their perspective.
+These stats will help you look at new hire's perspective.
 Let's take you as an example—will you work for a company that takes excellent care of its employees or its competitor downtown, where everyone seems overwhelmed all the time?

 Compliance from day one

-In HR terms, compliance training is something every employee undergoes during their initial stage to adapt well to the tone of the organization’s necessary skillsets.
+In human resources team, compliance training is something every employee undergoes during their initial stage to adapt well to the tone of the organization’s necessary skillsets.

 According to IBM, 80% of employees agree that their engagement increases when the work is consistent with the organization's core values.